-Kivel has roots in the south, midwest, and Virgin Islands, and works in NC now as a writer and organizer.
-In addition to publishing fiction, she has published creative non-fiction as a journalist, including in-depth reporting on the HIV/ AIDS crisis in Kenya through Indiana University’s media school.
-She is a winner of NC Press Association Awards for storytelling and investigative reporting.
+Kivel has roots in the US south, midwest, and Virgin Islands, and works in NC as a writer and organizer.
+In addition to fiction, she has written creative nonfiction as a journalist, including series on violent marginalization of Black communities in rural NC and in-depth reporting on the HIV/ AIDS epidemic in Kenya through Indiana University’s media school.
+She is a winner of NC Press Association Awards for visual storytelling and investigative reporting.

 Check out Kivel discussing “Night Has No Eyes” on Lez Talk Books Radio podcast